-\ You may start your conclusion by re-stating the purpose with appropriate changes.
-Then you need to briefly state (don't repeat procedure) how you conducted the experiment and collected the data.
-Continue this with summarizing your results, referring to the data tables and graphs when appropriate, and answer the purpose.
-Then you may discuss about some of the difficulties you had, errors and their possible causes, and suggestions for improvement.
+\ Start your conclusion by re-stating the purpose with appropriate changes (0.2 pt).
+Then you need to briefly state (don't repeat procedure) how you conducted the experiment and collected the data (0.2 pt).
+Continue this with summarizing your results (make it unique by listing your experimental values) (0.2 pt), referring to the data tables and graphs when appropriate, and answer the purpose (0.2 pt).
+Then you need to discuss about some of the difficulties you had, errors and their possible causes, and suggestions for improvement (0.2 pt).
 Describe your reasoning using physics terminology and principles.
 You should explain as completely as possible what goes through your mind that leads you to your conclusion.
 While we encourage you to discuss the investigations with your partners, your conclusion must be your own thought.